Better-HPC/keystone-python-client/docs/logging.md

 # Application Logging

-The Keystone Python Client includes a dedicated logger named `kclient`, which is automatically registered on package import.
-The logger provides full compatibility with the standard Python `logging` module, including support for custom handlers, formatters, and filters.
+The `kclient` Python logger is automatically registered on package import.
-The logger can be accessed and customized in the standard fashion, demonstrated below.
+It provides full compatibility with the standard Python `logging` module and can be accessed and customized in the standard fashion.

 ```python
 import logging